 Start new traditions and create shared meaning.
 There may be a need to keep some old traditions to help children with transitions.
-However as this stepfamily begins to take shape it is important that new new traditions are forms and this family creates a shared meaning system.
+However as this stepfamily begins to take shape it is important that new new traditions are formed and this family creates their own shared meaning system.

 Grieve past losses, like previous relationships and/or the fact that your partner was married before and had his/her first child with someone other then you.
 I believe that stepparents are often grieving but don't recognize what they are experiencing.
-The fairy tale doesn't start or end with and he/she lived happily ever after with (insert prince or princess name) and their children from a previous marriage, oh and by the way you get the ex spouse as a bonus.
+The fairy tale doesn't start or end with, and they lived happily ever after with children from a previous marriage, oh and by the way, you get the ex spouse as a bonus.

 Recognize that divorce is something that happens to children, they did NOT ask for this.
-While I always want to validate the experience that stepparents got through, I continually come back to the fact that the children are experiencing all this loss too but at a very different cognitive level.
-The changing of homes, the new familial system they must navigate and the loss of their original family, has significant effects on them.
-Learning how to hang in there and show empathy and understanding to the stepchildren will make the bond grow, even if it takes 7 years.
+While I always want to validate the experience that stepparents go through, I continually come back to the fact that the children are experiencing all this loss too but at a very different cognitive level.
+The changing of homes, the new familial system that they must navigate and the loss of their original family, all f this has significant effects on them.
+Learning how to hang in there, show empathy and understanding to the stepchildren will make the bond grow, even if it takes 7 years.

 Pacific Northwest Couples Therapy